 Ninety-two percent of respondents said they were happy with their remote workspaces, including 90% of people who spent $100 or less to get their offices up and running.
 More than the money they spent, having a private office (94%) was more likely to lead to satisfaction than working out of shared space (89%).

 Having a workspace that you’re happy with can be crucial to effectively working from home.
 Compared to 80% of people happy with their home office who said they could focus while working remotely, just 55% dissatisfied with their workspaces said the same.
 Similarly, 84% of people happy with their workspace said they felt productive, compared to 64% unhappy with their space.
+Studies have shown that making an office more conducive to productivity could be as simple as investing in an additional monitor and increasing the natural light in your space.

 Feeling content with their workspaces also led to a higher rate of overall job satisfaction.
 Spending more to establish a workspace didn’t correlate with a major shift in job satisfaction.
 Compared to 89% of people who spent $100 or less on their WFH space, 94% of people spending at least $500 said the same.